Aftermath of the Falklands War: Weapon export controls

+Developments were uneven, subject to differing national definitions of embargoes, outstanding contracts, and political pressure; consequently, restrictions on military exports were removed or modified at different times by different states rather than by any single, cohesive decision.

 Allegations of nuclear deployment

 In 1982, British warships were routinely armed with the WE.177, a tactical nuclear weapon with a variable yield of either 10 kilotons or 0.5 kiloton, which was used as a Nuclear Depth Bomb in an antisubmarine role.
 The Official History describes the contorted logistical arrangements that led to the removal of the nuclear depth bombs from the frigates, following political alarm in Whitehall.
 Eventually at least some of the depth bombs were brought back to the UK by an RFA vessel.
 In December 2003, Argentine President Néstor Kirchner demanded an apology from the British government for the "regrettable and monstrous" act of arming warships engaged in the conflict with nuclear depth charges.

 Intelligence analysis

 MI6 activity

 In his 2002 memoirs Sir John Nott, Britain's Secretary of State for Defence during the conflict, made following disclosure regarding the activities of the UK's Secret Intelligence Service (MI6):